-Our net sales in fiscal 2011 increased by 24% to a record \$764.9 million, as compared to net sales of \$617.0 million in fiscal 2010.
-The increase in net sales reflects an increase of \$127.2 million (a 31% increase) to a record \$539.6 million in net sales within the FSG as well as an increase of \$22.1 million (an 11% increase) to a record \$227.8 million in net sales within the ETG.
-The net sales increase in the FSG reflects organic growth of approximately 21%, as well as additional net sales of approximately \$37.4 million contributed by the acquisition of Blue Aerospace in December 2010.
-The organic growth in the FSG principally reflects increased demand for certain of the FSG's aerospace products and services attributed to new product offerings and increased airline capacity resulting in a \$41.9 million increase in net sales within the FSG's aftermarket replacement parts product lines and a \$23.6 million increase in net sales within the FSG's repair and overhaul services product lines.
-The increase in airline capacity is principally attributed to overall improved global economic conditions as compared to fiscal 2010.
-Additionally, the FSG's organic growth in fiscal 2011 reflects an increase of \$24.4 million in net sales within our specialty product lines, primarily attributed to the sales increase in the ETG principally reflects organic growth of approximately 10%.
-The organic growth in the ETG is primarily attributed to an increase in market penetration and demand for certain defense, aerospace and medical products, resulting in a \$13.3 million, \$5.5 million and \$4.0 million increase in net sales from these product lines, respectively.
-Sales price changes were not a significant contributing factor to the FSG and ETG net sales growth in fiscal 2011.
+Our net sales in fiscal 2012 increased by 17% to a record \$897.3 million, as compared to net sales of \$764.9 million in fiscal 2011.
+The increase in net sales reflects an increase of \$103.8 million (a 46% increase) to a record \$331.6 million in net sales within the ETG as well as an increase of \$30.8 million (a 6% increase) to a record \$570.3 million in net sales within the FSG.
+The net sales increase in the ETG reflects additional net sales of approximately \$87.4 million from the acquisitions of 3D Plus in September 2011, Switchcraft in November 2011, Ramona Research in March 2012 and Moritz Aerospace in April 2012, as well as organic growth of approximately 7%.
+The organic growth in the ETG principally reflects an increase in demand and market penetration for certain defense, space, electronic, aerospace and medical products, resulting in a \$6.2 million, \$3.5 million, \$2.6 million, \$2.1 million and \$1.8 million increase in net sales from these product lines, respectively.
+The net sales increase in the FSG reflects organic growth of approximately 4%, as well as additional net sales of approximately \$9.1 million from the acquisitions of Blue Aerospace in December 2010, CSI Aerospace in August 2012 and Action Research in October 2012.
+The FSG's organic growth reflects increased market penetration from both new and existing product offerings for certain of the FSG's aerospace products and services resulting in an increase of \$11.3 million in net sales of which approximately 70% and 30% were attributed to the aftermarket replacement parts product lines and repair and overhaul services product lines, respectively.
+Additionally, the organic growth in the FSG reflects an increase of \$10.3 million in net sales within our specialty product lines primarily attributed to the sales of industrial products used in heavy-duty and off-road vehicles as a result of increased market penetration.
+Sales price changes were not a significant contributing factor to the ETG and FSG net sales growth in fiscal 2012.

-Our net sales in fiscal 2011 and 2010 by market approximated 60% and 62%, respectively, from the commercial aviation industry, 24% and 23%, respectively, from the defense and space industries, and 16% and 15%, respectively, from other industrial markets including medical, electronics and telecommunications.
+Our net sales in fiscal 2012 and 2011 by market approximated 53% and 60%, respectively, from the commercial aviation industry, 26% and 24%, respectively, from the defense and space industries, and 21% and 16%, respectively, from other industrial markets including medical, electronics and telecommunications.